z-ryan1/DDP_examples/distributed/ddp-tutorial-series/brev/README.md

 - 2-GPU DDP: two worker processes, one per L40S
 - NVTX ranges: `forward`, `loss`, `backward`, `optimizer`
 - NCCL AllReduce kernels inside the `backward` range

-The L40S 2-GPU instance will not reproduce the full Tillicum 1/2/4/8 scaling study, but it is enough to show the DDP mechanics and NCCL overlap clearly.